cstenkamp/MastersThesisText/pandoc_markdown_base/3_5_evaluation_metrics_OLD.md

 <!-- Hier: WAS interessiert mich und WARUM -->
 <!-- This section explains what kind of results I'm gonna generate in the next chapter and why I'm interested in them.
 Bc it's not classification, we'll have to think of our own metrics (come up with tricks).  -->

-Two goals were stated in this thesis' introduction: To implement a reliable software-architecture that successfully replicates the works of \textcite{Derrac2015}, and figure out if their methodology also works for the domain of educational reasources.
+Two goals were stated in this thesis' introduction: To implement a reliable software-architecture that successfully replicates the works of \textcite{Derrac2015}, and figure out if their methodology also works for the domain of educational resources.
 Given that there is not one single correct target that the algorithm needs to optimize for, there are also no obvious quantifiable metrics that can be applied straight-forward to test the performance of the algorithm.
 Instead, one has to rely on qualitative analysis of certain produced features as well as proxy metrics.
 This section explains what kind of results have been chosen to represent the algorithm's performance as well as why these results are suitable proxies.

 <!-- What we can do in order to quantitatively evaluate is to check if the detected features are any good is to check if known qualitative features / categories (as eg the Faculty) can be easily predicted from them. -->